dojot/docker-compose/monitoring/PROMETHEUS.md

 * Network traffic sent by container;
 * Percentage of RAM usage per container;
 * Percentage of CPU usage per container;
-* RSS Memory Usage per Container
+* RSS Memory Usage per Container;
 * RAM consumption table per container;
 * Available RAM for each conatainer;
-*  RAM limit established for each container
+* RAM limit established for each container.

 ## Using the service